 We therefore anticipate that we will need substantial additional funding in connection with our continuing operations.
 On April 5, 2021, we announced that we would redeem all of our outstanding public warrants to purchase shares of our common stock that were issued under the Warrant Agreement, dated March 5, 2020, by and between us and Continental Stock Transfer & Trust Company, as warrant agent, as part of the units sold in the Company's initial public offering, that remained outstanding and unexercised on May 5, 2021, the redemption date, at a redemption price of \$0.01 per public warrant.
 In addition to the \$6.1 million of cash received on April 1, 2021 from the exercise of public warrants in March 2021, prior to the redemption notice, we received additional proceeds of approximately \$31.4 million from the exercise of additional public warrants during the redemption period.
 During the six months ended June 30, 2021, we also received approximately \$3.2 million cash upon the exercise of 275,000 private warrants.
-At June 30, 2021, we also received approximately \$3.2 million cash upon the exercise to the preclinical and clinical development of our product candidates, our public company compliance costs and certain of the milestone payments under the Bayer License Agreement.
+At June 30, 2021, we had approximately \$85.6 million in cash and cash equivalents.
+We intend to devote our capital resources to the preclinical and clinical development of our product candidates, our public company compliance costs and certain of the milestone payments under the Bayer License Agreement.
 Based on our current business plans, we believe our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements through at least the next 12 months.
 Our estimate as to how long we expect our capital to be able to fund our operating expenses and capital requirements is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-Changing circumstances, some of which may be beyond our control, could result in fewer cash and cash equivalents available to us or cause us to consume capital significantly faster than we currently anticipate, and we may need or choose to seek additional funds sooner than planned.
+Changing circumstances, some of which may be beyond our control, could result in fewer cash and cash equivalents available to us or cause us to consume capital significantly faster than we currently anticipate, and we may need or choose to seek additional funds soone